-The government has introduced legislation at the beginning of 2018, comprising the Finance Act 2017 and the Finance Act (No.2) 2017, which seeks to deal with Disguised Remuneration tax avoidance schemes.
-The Disguised Remuneration Rules will implement, from 5 April 2019, a loan charge on such tax schemes not disclosed by 31 December 2018, which can extend to all schemes (and tax unaccounted for) going back to 1999.
+The disguised remuneration rules implemented, from 5 April 2019, a loan charge on such tax schemes not disclosed by 31 December 2018, and extended this to all schemes (and tax unaccounted for) going back to 1999.

 However it is never the case that all tax schemes act to disguise remuneration and indeed some very large organisations have adopted them as effective tax planning strategies for a specific purpose or alternatively to provide retirement benefits for offshore resident employees.